deezombiedude612/wp-labs/docs/src/lab05.md

 navbar: true
 ---

-# Practical 05: JavaScript Program Control Structure
+# Practical 05: JavaScript Program Control Structure & Arrays

 This practical activity explores program control structures that can be used to implement logic into web sites.